percona/pmm-doc/docs/details/dashboards/dashboard-home.md

 ![!image](../../_images/PMM_Home_Dashboard.png)

 The Home Dashboard provides a high-level overview of your environment, such as the services, infrastructure, and critical issues (if any).
 It is the starting page of the PMM portal from which you can open the tools of PMM and browse online resources.
-On the PMM home page, you can also find the version number and a button to update your PMM Server.

 This Home Dashboard displays data that is organized in panels as given below.

-## General Information

-This section contains links to online resources, such as PMM documentation, releases notes, and blogs.

-## Shared and Recently Used Dashboards

-This section is automatically updated to show the most recent dashboards that you worked with.
-It also contains the dashboards that you have bookmarked.

-## Statistics

-This section shows the total number of hosts added to PMM and the total number of database instances being monitored.
-This section also displays the current version number.
-Use the *Upgrade to X.X.X version* to upgrade to the most recent version of PMM.

-## Environment Overview
+## Overview

-This section lists all added hosts along with essential information about their performance.
+This panel lists all added hosts along with essential information about their performance.
 For each host, you can find the current values of the following metrics:

+* Monitored DB Services
+* Monitored DB Instances
-* CPU Busy
+* Monitored Nodes
 * Memory Available
 * Disk Reads
 * Disk Writes